rsdoiel/antenna/libraries.md

 date: 2025-04-08, from: Association of Research Libraries News

-<p>Last Updated on April 8, 2025, 5:32 pm ET National Library Week—April 6–12 this year—is an annual celebration highlighting the valuable role libraries and library workers play in transforming lives...</p>
+<p>Last Updated on April 11, 2025, 8:23 am ET National Library Week—April 6–12 this year—is an annual celebration highlighting the valuable role libraries and library workers play in transforming lives...</p>
 <p>The post <a href="https://www.arl.org/blog/arl-celebrates-national-library-week-2025/">ARL Celebrates National Library Week 2025</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>